 The Bottom Line

-Your mid-level ux designer resume should show what you've accomplished, not just what you've done.
+Your mid-level ux designer resume should show what you have accomplished, not just what you have done.
 Focus on impact, use numbers, and keep it clean and ATS-friendly.
 When you're ready, use our free resume builder to create a polished, professional resume in minutes.

 Average Salary: $120,000 - $160,000 | Job Outlook: Growing 20% through 2030